 Creamy Pasta with Butternut Squash and Green Onions

-1 medium size butternut squash, (or large sweet potato or acorn squash)*
+- 1 medium butternut squash or large sweet potato or acorn squash

 - 1/2 teaspoon sugar

 - 8 oz pasta like rigatoni or penne